atuoni/power_supply/README.md

 # power_supply

-Some power supply electronics design that I designed.
-In the future, I intend to build a board.
+I posted some linear power supply designs that I created.
+In the future, I intend to build a board for each one.